Skip to content

 MakeDo

 MakeDo arrived last Christmas.
 It is clever and satisfying but mine were still a bit young at six and four.
 At seven and five they are closer, but I still feel it belongs to a slightly older phase.
 I have packed it away for now and I will reintroduce it when they are ready.
 Some toys need time, not age.
-With time, we'll be about to spread out a Gallivant mat and paint our cardboard fort or car, maybe this year, let's see.
+When they are ready, we will spread out a Gallivant mat and paint our cardboard fort or car.

 Many of these toys can be used from under one year, especially Connetix and Duplo, and they stay relevant until eight or nine.
 That is a long lifespan for a toy and a good return on the space it takes up.